sichensong-99/Web-Projects/Design User Collection/README.md

             form.feedback.data, form.experience.data,form.checkbox.data)

-## Step 8: Connecting the database that we created in previous step.
+## Step 8: Connect the database
+Connecting the database that we created in previous step.

  with sqlite3.connect(DATABASE) as con: